grnin/Zusammenfassungen/ParProg/ParProg_Spick_FS24_NG_JT.typ

   int i = blockIdx.x * blockDim.x + threadIdx.x; //index based on (blockID, threadID)
   if (i < N) {
     C[i] = A[i] + B[i]; // without this if, some threads will be idle
-  }
-}
+  } }
 // kernel invocation
 N = 4097; int blockSize = 1024; int gridSize = (N + blockSize - 1) / blockSize;
 VectorAddKernel<<<gridSize, blockSize>>>(A, B, C);
 ```

 *Boundary Check:*
 More threads than necessary work on the data.
-If N = 4097, 5 Blocks with 1024 Threads are
+If $N = 4097$, 5 Blocks with 1024 Threads are
 needed which results in _1023 unused threads_.
 Threads with $i >= N$ must _not be allowed_
 to write to array $C$ because they might _corrupt the working memory_ of some other thread.